Robert Spotts – President, Board of Directors

 John graduated from the University of Southern Colorado with a B.S. in automotive parts and service management.
 He has served as a board member for the American Lung Association of Colorado, as chairman of the Denver Metro Clean Cities Coalition, and as chairman for the Colorado Chapter of the Rocky Mountain Fleet Management Association.

-As a Senior Associate with RMI’s Carbon-Free Mobility team, Jessie is dedicated to accelerating the clean energy transition and specializes in emissions reductions from heavy-duty transport.
-She works closely with the North American Council for Freight Efficiency (NACFE) to advance electric truck adoption and her background also includes work on transit bus electrification, charging infrastructure buildout, policy, stakeholder engagement and facilitation, and project management.
-Jessie was the recipient of SAE’s 2020 Environmental Excellence in Transportation Award.
-Prior to joining RMI, Jessie served as the Sustainability Program Coordinator for the City and County of Denver.
+Prior to joining CALSTART, Jessie worked with RMI and the North American Council for Freight Efficiency (NACFE) to advance trucking efficiency and electrification.
+Her background also includes work on transit bus electrification, charging infrastructure buildout, policy, urban sustainability, stakeholder engagement and facilitation, and project management.
+Jessie served as the City and County of Denver’s Sustainability Program Coordinator before joining RMI.
 Jessie earned a M.Sc. in Human Dimensions of Natural Resources from Colorado State University and a BA in International Studies from the University of Missouri.
 Jessie is the Co-Lead of the Colorado Front Range Chapter of Women of EVs (WEV).